 Finally, learning from our famous examples above, as well as from sifting through some of the hallmarks of both good and bad close-up shot cinematography, let’s explore some tips and tricks for shooting quality close-up shots in your film and video projects.

-The real trick is to remember that close-ups are just one tool in a filmmaker or cinematographer’s arsenal.
-When used in conjunction with long shots and medium shots, as well as establishing shots, cowboy shots and standard shot-reverse-shot formats, close-ups can be the icing on the cake for any memorable scene.
+The real trick is to remember that these shots are just one tool in a filmmaker or cinematographer’s arsenal.
+When used in conjunction with a long shot or medium shots, as well as establishing shots, cowboy shots and standard shot-reverse-shot formats, close-ups can be the icing on the cake for any memorable scene.